 A career ladder model is incorporated into the Associate in Science degree in Nursing program to provide students with an opportunity to acquire skills to become a nurse aide as well as obtain training and licensure to become a practical nurse and a registered nurse.

-After completing the first semester within the ADN program, students acquire skills to become a nurse aide (without the benefit of certification) in the acute setting.
-Students interested in obtaining certification as a nurse aide in the long-term care setting should apply and be accepted to enroll in the NURS 9 – Long Term Care Nurse Aide course.
-After the third semester within the Nursing Consortium Curriculum within the ADN program, students are eligible to take the National Council of Licensure Examination for practical nurses (NCLEX-PN) examination to become licensed practical nurses.
+After completing the first semester of the ADN program, students acquire skills to become a nurse aide (without the benefit of certification) in the acute setting.
+Students interested in obtaining certification as a nurse aide in the long-term care setting should apply and be accepted to enroll in the NURS 9 – Long-Term Care Nurse Aide course.
+After the third semester of the Nursing Consortium Curriculum within the ADN program, students are eligible to take the National Council of Licensure Examination for practical nurses (NCLEX-PN) examination to become licensed practical nurses.
 Effective immediately, the Hawai’i State Board of Nursing is no longer permitting applications for nursing licensure without first completing a nursing education credential.
 Hence, the NCLEX-PN option after the ADN third semester is on hold indefinitely.
-The Associate in Science Degree in Nursing Program prepares graduates for the National Council for Licensure Examination for registered nurses (NCLEX-RN) examination and to perform as entry level registered nurses.
+The Associate in Science Degree in Nursing Program prepares graduates for the National Council for Licensure Examination for registered nurses (NCLEX-RN) examination and to perform as entry-level registered nurses.

 Potential Careers and Employers

 Registered Nurses work in hospitals, clinics, long-term care nursing homes, home setting, schools and community health settings.